frippz/frippz.se/about.md

 ## Technical stuff

 This site is just plain static HTML generated with the help of [Jekyll](http://jekyllrb.com/).
-Font icons used on this site are provided by [icomoon.io](https://icomoon.io).
+Vector icons used on this site are provided by [icomoon.io](https://icomoon.io).
 Technology-wise, this site uses good old plain HTML5, CSS3 and, for the moment, fairly small amounts of unobtrusive JavaScript.

+I'm also using encryption via SSL provided by [Let’s Encrypt](https://letsencrypt.org), a new certificate authority that is free, automated and open.
+If you’re looking to serve your content encrypted, but always balked at the difficulty and complexity issuing a certificate means, give them a go.
+They’re currently in open beta.

 ## Getting in touch